AndreTeixeira1998/overleafwiki/HTTPS-reverse-proxy-using-Nginx.md

 }
 ```

-## Configuration for ShareLaTeX to Run with SSL
+## Configuration for Overleaf to Run with SSL

-You should also set the following environment variables if you are running ShareLaTeX behind a proxy with SSL:
+You should also set the following environment variables if you are running Overleaf behind a proxy with SSL:
 ```
 SHARELATEX_SECURE_COOKIE=true
 SHARELATEX_BEHIND_PROXY=true